magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/audit-log.md

-ThingsBoard provides the ability to track user actions in order to keep audit log.
+IoT Hub provides the ability to track user actions in order to keep audit log.
 It is possible to log user actions related to main entities: assets, devices, dashboard, rules, etc.

 ### User Interface